 - watch showreels from the UpStge festivals, held annually from 2007 to 2012

 - contact email@example.com to find out about on-site workshops

 - if you are interested in reading more about UpStage, click here for links to relevant articles, theses, etc.

 In 2022 we will re-start the regular Open Walkthroughs: free, hands-on online sessions to introduce you to UpStage’s tools and how you can create cyberformances using UpStage.

 Dates and times are advertised on this site, and you can join the Announcements list to be sure to know when one is coming up.

 We can also teach workshops remotely, and have done so for groups in the UK, USA and Europe.
 Remotely-taught workshops have ranged from two-hour introductory sessions to a full day or a number of shorter sessions over several days.

 “After your workshop, we had a really rich dialogue about the relationship between the virtual and real spaces of theatre – what is possible, what is not.
 As a result, I would like to offer UpStage as one of the performative environments that the students in my intro course next quarter can create performances within.”

 Adriene Jenik, Associate Professor, Computer & Media Arts, Visual Arts Dept., University of California, San Diego

-- Online workshop for the University of South Wales, January 2017
+- Online workshops for performing arts students at the University of South Wales, January 2017 and 2018;